 - Ensure you’re connected to your home wifi network.

-- Launch the app and read through the consent form (see note below).
+- Launch the app and read the consent form (see note below).
 Hit Accept if you’re okay with it.

 - Select Run Tests from the menu.

 - Use the toggle buttons to choose which apps you want to run tests on.
 For example, if you’re only interested in Netflix, toggle the others to the off (white) position.

 - Hit the blue Run Tests button.
 Results for each app will show up as the test is run.

 - To view previous results, choose Previous Results from the menu.

 Each app could take a few minutes to test.
 As such, it’s best to select only the ones you’re interested in.
 Remember that you can use this app to test providers other than Comcast.